xandkar/mock-market/README.md

 while all events are random, eventually "mock_market_exchange" will facilitate trading competition between competing trading agents.
 Once protocol is designed, any implementation should be able join the trading competition.

+### Disclaimer ###
+I don't actually know anything (nor much care) about the problem domain, it just seems like a convenient, simple paradigm to employ and orchestrate a lot of technology and concepts that I'm interested in :)

 Road Map